keystonejs/prisma-day-2021-workshop/README.md

 The `?.` construction is convenient, but not suitable for production logging, error trapping.
 To be replaced with a maybe sytle monad.

+✅ Currently being rolled out to all gql queries, which become much tidier as a result.

 The Promise monad is a bit of a mess.
 The more general, recursive approach, without an explicit array, is outlined in `C++`:

 https://www.youtube.com/watch?v=vkcxgagQ4bM

 and almost works out the box in `ts`.
 Currently investigating complications caused by interactions with `async`, `Promise<T>` etc. A version of Bartosz's elegant code working under `ts` is complete.
 The lack of Haskell type matching makes providing a coroutine/Haskell sytle do notation to `ts` very fiddly.
 This is Bartosz's main point, imho.
 If you can't interpret recursively typed monadic code in terms of mutually recursive coroutines, your functional language will be limited (like the `C++` std library is).
 However, it is sufficient for non-recursive chains, and many use cases are.

+✅ `CCC` Implementation of MaybeIOPromise tested and working.

 Only trampolines left to implement in the MaybeIOPromise family of monads, which will be deployed for error checking, because they do this very well, even without a tramoline.

+✅ WIP: Rolling out MaybeIOPromise to all `gql` instances.
+Deploying this error trapping monad has already resolved unnoticed bugs, and further separates `gql` code from the core functional environment.

+Research has shown that the Keystone session data might have a recursive type, which prevents it being dumped as an object.
+In theory it can be represented as a dumpable tree, without looping back to itself.
+These loops make it hard to prove there is a well defined maximal subset of the context which is in the `CCC`.
+It's type is that exotic!

 ## Additional functionality from upstream main